Tensors are created with

 - shape: An n-tuple of non-negative integers.
 The length of the tuple is the rank.

 Every basic tensor-valued

-Op corresponds to an r-tensor, i.e. a tensor whose value can be on the right side of an assignment.
-Allocations correspond to l-tensor, i.e. tensors whose values can be assigned.
-Each tensor has a tensor description that describes the tensor, and is computed from the tensor descriptions of the parameters and arguments to the
+Op corresponds to an r-tensor, meaning a tensor whose value can be on the right side of an assignment.
+Allocations correspond to l-tensors, which are tensors whose values can be assigned.
+Each tensor has a tensor description that describes the tensor and which is computed from the tensor descriptions of the parameters and arguments to the

-During the transformation process, the tensor description may be augmented with additional information, such as a storage layout and storage assignment.
+During the transformation process, the tensor description can be augmented with additional information, such as a storage layout and storage assignment.
 The value of an

 Op might be a different view of a tensor, in which case the sharing must be indicated in its tensor description.
 An